 "Milord, please," Major Hans tried to intercede on Pascal's behalf.
 "After our heavy losses from the last battle, it is only natural that we disband the units that suffered the worst casualties and use their manpower to replenish other formations..."

-"Shut up, you commoner," the Count sent him another glare.
+"Shut up, you peasant," the Count sent him another glare.
 "I don't care how it is in Weichsel, but you have no right to speak here!"

 Major Hans' face went red in an instant.
 But he nevertheless bit back his tongue, clearly realizing that anything he said would only make the situation worse.